postcss/postcss/README.md

-To ensure that you generate an accurate source map, you must indicate the input and output CSS files paths (using the options `from` and `to` respectively).
+To ensure that you generate an accurate source map, you must indicate the input and output CSS files paths — using the options `from` and `to`, respectively.

 To generate a new source map with the default options, simply set `map: true`.
-This will generate an inline source map that contains source content.
+This will generate an inline source map that contains the source content.
 If you don’t want the map inlined, you can use set `map.inline: false`.

 ```js